IbrahimMaiga/Basic-MVC/README.md

 # Basic-MVC

-simple base for java desktop applications that use that connection to a database
+Simple base for java desktop applications that use that connection to a database